Better in or out? England's former fishing hub faces EU dilemma

 He now leads tours of the vessel, his weather-beaten face and tales of shipwreck bearing witness to vanished glory days.

-In some ways, Grimsby epitomises the malaise of many ailing British coastal towns, where a large number of people feel left behind by the globalisation of the economy and long for Britain to have more control over its own destiny.
+In some ways, Grimsby epitomizes the malaise of many ailing British coastal towns, where a large number of people feel left behind by the globalization of the economy and long for Britain to have more control over its own destiny.

 These are places where eurosceptic sentiment runs high.
 In Britain's general election in May, the anti-EU party UKIP increased its share of the vote in Grimsby to 25 percent, from 6 percent in 2010.